krissylegaspi/my-website-spa/content/blog/Spring-Cleaning.md

 ---

 <p>
     Spring has arrived and I am excited because this is my favorite season.
 I love watching the leaves grow back, the flowers bloom, and the warm sun kissing my skin.
 I am ready!
-A year has passed since the pandemic and a lot has changed.
+A year has passed since the pandemic emerged in our lives and a lot has changed.
 </p>
 <p>
     I have also noticed that I write more during this season.
 I have a blog post during March of each year.
 Maybe it's because it's my favorite season.
 Or maybe that I take this opportunity to reflect.
 Longer days are ahead of us and this is the time to see how we have done so far since the beginning of the year.